travis-ci/marginalia/README.md

 This gem was created at 37signals.
 You can read more about how we use it [on our blog](http://37signals.com/svn/posts/3130-tech-note-mysql-query-comments-in-rails).

-This has been tested and used in production with both the mysql and mysql2 gems, tested on Rails 2.3.5 through 4.1.x.
-It has also been tested for sqlite3 and postgres.

-Patches are welcome for other database adapters.

 ## Installation

 Add the gem to your Gemfile: